 Any good manufacturer will give you comparisons for the amount of fishing line your saltwater reel will take at different weights.
 Sometimes the yards per pound is marked on the reel body.

 If you’re fishing off a pier or on a boat close to shore, you’re unlikely to hook a monster, so low-poundage line is fine, and you’ll get plenty on the spool of a modest-sized reel.
 If you’re trolling (fishing deep waters from a boat) or big game fishing, you need lots of high-poundage line, and you’re just not going to be able to wind enough onto a small reel.

 The type of fishing line also has an impact because thickness varies considerably.
-One saltwater reel we looked at would take over 2,000 yards of 80-pound braid but less than 600 yards of 80-pound monofilament, for example.
+Some can take over 2,000 yards of 80-pound braid but less than 600 yards of 80-pound monofilament, for example.

 Most saltwater reels are either low ratio (4:1 or less) or high ratio (6:1 or better).
 A 4:1 ratio means that one turn of the handle rotates the spool four times.

 High-speed reels give a fast retrieve for lures and baits.
 A popular technique called jigging demands a fast reel.
 Low-speed reels are generally more robust, which is an advantage when taking on big game fish.
-Twin-speed saltwater reels are available, although we were unable to find a spinning reel with this feature.
+Twin-speed saltwater reels are available, but hard to find.

 Good-quality bearings keep things running smoothly.
 For saltwater reels, the more bearings, the better because they spread the load and wear more evenly.
 Sealed bearings are best.
 Though not indestructible, they last much longer.

 Trolling takes up a lot of line, and in deep waters your spool can run out surprisingly quickly.
 High-quality saltwater trolling reels have line counters so you’ve got a quick visual reference.
 A few have alarms to tell you when the line is running out.